ondrocks/zodiacpress/readme.txt

 == Changelog ==

 = 1.8.3 =
 * Fix - Fixed a bug that was introduced in version 1.8.2.
-It had made the Natal Report Planets and Points settings, and Asepcts settings, appear blank.
+It had made the Natal Report Planets and Points settings, and Aspects settings, appear blank.

 = 1.8.2 =
 * New - For creating own atlas database, get the cities data file from Google Cloud rather than from cosmicplugins.com.